NnataljaStefania/Minimalism/README.md

 # Minimalism
-The site is made in minimalist style
+This site is made in minimalist style